cloudtrust/event-emitter/README.md

 * eventTopic: name of the topic where events will be sent
 * adminEventTopic: name of the topic where admin events will be sent
 * securityProtocol: security protocol to use inside kafka
-* saslOauthbearerTokenEndpointUrl the URL of the token endpoint
+* saslOauthBearerTokenEndpointUrl the URL of the token endpoint
 * saslMechanism the SASL mode used by Kafka
 * keycloakId: configuration parameter for snowflake unique ID generation, id of the keycloak instance
 * datacenterId: configuration parameter for snowflake unique ID generation, id of the datacenter